 Using SQL-sync & rsync in Drush

-One of main draws to Drush is the library's ability to make developer lives easier.
+One of the main draws to Drush is the library's ability to make developer lives easier.
 There are two simple commands that work using Drush aliases that can help sync database and files between multiple Drupal instances.
-First we'll go over setting up an alias file for Drush.
+First, we'll go over setting up an alias file for Drush.
 After that, we'll document the usage of Drush's SQL-sync and rsync commands.

 Create a file to store your aliases that is readable by Drush.